 What if I have been injured by an NHS “Never Event?”

-Around six patients a week are affected by so-called “Never Events” – wholly preventable incidents that should not have happened if NHS staff had followed specific guidance or safety recommendations.
-The Never Event list is regularly updated by the NHS and currently includes areas such as:
+Around six patients a week are affected by so-called “Never Events.”
+These are wholly preventable incidents that should not have happened if NHS staff had followed specific guidance or safety recommendations.
+The NHS regularly updates the Never Event list and currently includes areas like:

-- Wrong site surgery where surgery is carried out on the wrong body part or even the wrong patient
+- Wrong-site surgery where the surgery takes place on the wrong body part or even the wrong patient;

-- Administering chemotherapy drugs via the wrong route
+- Administering chemotherapy drugs via the wrong route, and;

-Since the NHS would find it very difficult to defend a Never Event, it is highly likely that the NHS trust would concede liability if you suffered such an incident.
+Customarily, the NHS would find it very difficult to defend a Never Event.
+Therefore, it’s highly likely that the NHS trust would concede liability if you suffered such an incident.

-However, even if a breach of duty is admitted, you must still prove causation in order to be successful in suing the NHS for medical negligence.
+However, even if they admit a breach of duty, you must still prove causation in order to be successful in suing the NHS for medical negligence.
 This is where the specialist knowledge of an expert medical negligence solicitor can assist.

 NHS Claims FAQ

-We are happy to give you a free, no obligation consultation to answer any questions you may have about your entitlement to claim or the process for doing so.
+We are happy to give you a free, no-obligation consultation to answer any questions you may have about your entitlement to claim or the process for doing so.
 Here are the answers to some of the most frequently asked questions we receive.
-If the answer to your question isn’t here just give us a call or fill in our online form and one of our expert legal advisors can help.
+If the answer to your question isn’t here just give us a call or fill in our online form and expert legal advisors from our law firms can help.

 Do I have the right to claim compensation against the NHS / sue the NHS?